heal-dev/node-cld3/README.md

 ## Local development

 1. Ensure you are using Node.js >= 18 and have the protobuf, clang and cmake installed
-2. Install and compile `npm install`
+2. Install dependencies `npm install`
+3. Compile bindings `npm run build`
-3. Run the tests `npm run test`
+4. Run the tests `npm run test`

 or use Docker